Home

 Axisbits GmbH

-A heat map is a color-coded representation of data.
-It is a map on which different areas are colored differently.
-It shows the different intensities of activities: red areas mean “a lot is happening here”, blue areas “little is happening here.”
+A heatmap is a colour-coded representation of data.
+It is a map on which different areas are coloured differently.
+It shows the varying intensity of activities: red areas mean “a lot is happening here”, blue areas “little is happening here”.

-You probably know the principle from the weather forecast, where temperatures, wind or rain are shown in color.
+You probably know the principle from the weather forecast, where temperatures, wind or rain are shown in colour.
 Or from building thermography, where thermal imaging cameras reveal weak points in insulation.

 What are website heatmaps?

-Website heat maps are visual tools that record and color the behavior of visitors on your website.
+Website heatmaps are visual tools that record and colour-code the behaviour of visitors on your website.
 They show you how users actually behave there.

 These tools record where users click, how far they scroll, and where they move their mouse.
-This data is then placed on your website as a colored overlay.
-Based on the colors, you can then see:
+This data is then placed on your website as a coloured overlay.
+Based on the colours, you can then see:

 • Which areas attract attention